 Here you can find find the historical places of Alanya

-The Alanya Castle was built in 1226 under the orders of Seljuk king Alaaddin Keykubat.
+- The Alanya Castle: The Alanya Castle was built in 1226 under the orders of Seljuk king Alaaddin Keykubat.
 It is situated on a peninsula, 250 meters above sea level.
 Together, the castle, the Shipyard, and the Red Tower form a crescent.
 The walls constructed are 6.5 kilometers long.
 The castle is divided into three sections (inner, middle, and outer castle).
-Ehmedek, the center part, extends all the way to the middle part.
+Ehmedek, the center part, extends to the middle part.
 The castle, which has retained its allure to this day, has become a symbol of Alanya.

-The Red Tower, erected in 1226, is located near the waterfront.
+- The Red Tower: The Red Tower, erected in 1226, is located near the waterfront.
 It was created to defend against attacks from the sea and has since become a symbol of Alanya.
 It is now only utilized as an exhibition hall, and the only doors that open to the outside walls are on the north and west sides.
-There are 16 air ventilation pipes in all, and the light reaches all the way to the lowest ground.
+There are 16 air ventilation pipes in all, and the light reaches the lowest ground.

-The walls, which are 6.5 kilometers long, were built during the reign of Allaaddin Keykubat in 1226.
+- The Harbour Walls: The walls, which are 6.5 kilometers long, were built during the reign of Aladdin Keykubat in 1226.
 They are now decked with red lights, which gives them a lovely appearance.
 As you listen to the waves, the castle’s walls create a unique ambiance.

-The history of this fountain is shown on a mural on Ataturk Street.
+- The Fountain With A Mural: The history of this fountain is shown on a mural on Ataturk Street.
 The fountain was uncovered during excavation operations in the surrounding area.
-The creators of the fountain is unknown.
+The creators of the fountain are unknown.
 It has significant historical worth as a work from the past projected to the present.

 What Are The Museums In Alanya?